hossain190503/VHDL_VLSI_PROJECT/VHDL_VLSI_PROJECT/2_InpuAND_OR_Gates/readme.md

 ## Theory and Functional Logic
 AND and OR gates are the core components of combinational logic.
 An AND gate produces a high output ('1') only when both inputs are high.
 Conversely, an OR gate produces a high output if at least one of its inputs is high.
 These gates are implemented using simple Boolean expressions within the VHDL architecture.

-### Schematic Diagram and Output waveform of ADN gate:
+### Schematic Diagram and Output waveform of AND gate:
 ![](https://github.com/hossain190503/VHDL_VLSI_PROJECT/blob/main/VHDL_VLSI_PROJECT/2_InpuAND_OR_Gates/img/2_AND.png?raw=true)

 ### Schematic Diagram and Output waveform of OR gate.